jfjensen/RoboND-DeepLearning-Project/writeup.md

 #### Data augmentation

-Data augmentation. mirroring images, zooming in, adding noise
+In order to generate more diverse data, the existing training data (images) can be 'augmented'.
+Here are some ideas:

+* The images can be mirrored.
+* The images can be scaled (slightly).
+* Noise (Gaussian) can be added.

 #### Transfer learning for the encoder

-Transfer learning using for example a pre-trained VGG network for the encoder part, thus leaving only the 1x1 convolution and the decoder to be trained.
-This can drastically speed up the learning process and hence significantly lower the time needed for this.
+In order to lower the learning time, *transfer learning* can be used.
+For example, a pre-trained VGG network can be used for the encoder part, thus leaving only the 1x1 convolution and the decoder to be trained.
+This can drastically speed up the learning process and hence significantly lower the time needed.